cameronsmith/PhalconPHP/README.md

 ### Local setup

-As Phalcon exists in memory and not a vendor folder to get PHPStorm to not show errors on it's dependencies.
-You can install the Phalcon-4-autocomplete package.
+As Phalcon exists in memory, and does not live within the vendor folder, to get PHPStorm to not show errors on it's dependencies.
+You can install the Phalcon-4-autocomplete plugin.

 [https://github.com/ruudboon/phpstorm-phalcon-4-autocomplete](https://github.com/ruudboon/phpstorm-phalcon-4-autocomplete)